mac-comp127/breakout/README.md

 Breakout was developed in 1976 by Steve Wozniak, shortly before he cofounded Apple Computer, Inc. He [cited the experience of building the game](https://archive.org/stream/byte-magazine-1984-12/1984_12_BYTE_09-13_Communications#page/n461/mode/2up) as part of his inspiration in creating the Apple ][, the first commercially viable home computer.

+## Academic Integrity Acknowledgement

+In order to turn in your homework, write the following statement in a file named ASSIGNMENT_COMPLETE.txt:

+> > While working on this assignment, I did not look at anybody else’s solution.
+I used the following help and outside resources: [….]
+[your name here]

+Your homework **is not submitted** until you create, commit, and push this file.

 ## The game

 The initial configuration of the Breakout game appears in the left image below.
 The colored